Tatiana Tsymbal

-Tatiana Vasilyvna Tsymbal is a Ukrainian journalist, news presenter, producer, and broadcaster.
+Tatiana Vasilyvna Tsymbal (Тетяна Василівна Цимбал; born September 14, 1946) is a Ukrainian journalist, news presenter, producer, and broadcaster.
 She is a member of the Ukrainian Association of Cinematographers.
 She also earned the Woman of the Third Millennium prize.
 She was on the ground as a journalist during the Chernobyl disaster.
 She hosted the Teletriumph Awards for the first three years of their existence.
 She was on Ukrainian television for over 50 years, and recently retired.

 Tsymbal teaches journalism at the National University of Life and Environmental Sciences, and was formerly a professor at Kyiv International University.
 Studying and working under the first television broadcasters in Ukraine, she eventually helped shape the modern Ukrainian television industry, and has been named by Focus as one of the most influential women in Ukraine.

 Early life

 Tsymbal's father was a Ukrainian soldier who was deployed to the Eastern Front during World War II.
 He was captured on the island of Eisele, in the Baltic sea, during a campaign in Finland, but managed to escape.
 He was captured two more times by the Germans, but escaped.
 Her mother remained in Ukraine, living in the Volynsyva post, and was caring for a son during the German occupation of Ukraine.
 Tsymbal's older brother died during the German occupation, before she was born.

 Her father was an engineer before the war, and after the war returned home and worked in the "South-West Transbud," working to rebuild the city of Kyiv.
 The family lived in a small communal apartment.
 Her father once brought her to one of the villages they were building during reconstruction to show her what life would be like when the country was rebuilt.
 At the center of the village was a train station that he had designed: Vokzalna train station, which has since been greatly expanded.
 Her father also participated in the design and construction of Palace Ukraine, and Tsymbal was one of the first people in the building before it opened to the public.